 Accommodation options and prices

 We are pleased to offer an exclusive accommodation package at our Mitchell Hall hotel.
-Located on campus, all rooms are en-suite and available on a half-board basis from Sunday to Friday.
-The cost of this package is £1,825.
+Located on campus, all rooms are en-suite and available on a half-board basis Monday to Fridays and on a full-board basis on a Saturday and Sunday during the course.
+The cost of this package is £2,000.